zephyrproject-rtos/zephyr/doc/platform/basic_cortex_m3.rst

 Overview
 ********

-The basic_cortex_m3 platform configuration is used by Zephyr applications to emulate the TI LM3S6965 platform running on QEMU.
+The Zephyr kernel uses the basic_cortex_m3 platform configuration to emulate the TI LM3S6965 platform running on QEMU.
 It provides support for an ARM Cortex-M3 CPU and the following devices: